rsmp-nordic/rsmp_validator/docs/tests/Specifications/Site/Traffic_20Light_20Controller/Signal_20Plan.md

 We try switching all programs configured

 1. Given the site is connected
-2. Verify that there is a Validator.config['validator'] with a time plan
+2. Verify that there is a Validator.get_config('validator') with a time plan
 3. Send command to switch time plan
 4. Wait for status "Current timeplan" = requested time plan